vijithassar/fizzbuzz/README.md

-# fizzbuzz
+# FizzBuzz

-a solution to the classic programming puzzle
+[FizzBuzz](http://programmers.stackexchange.com/questions/15623/fizzbuzz-really) is a classic programming puzzle which is widely used in job interviews as a litmus test with which to gauge a candidate's familiarity with basic coding concepts.
+It can be done in any language; I've included my JavaScript implementation here.